-I was very certain that I wanted to focus on qualitative analysis instead of quantitative.
-When I checked the courses NYU IR offers, many of them are in line with the analytical framework I wanted to pursue (e.g. a historical approach and study of rhetoric).
-Moreover, I appreciated the global perspective that the program offers since I was uncertain which region I wanted to focus on when I was first starting the program.
+I was certain that I wanted to focus on qualitative analysis instead of quantitative.
+When I checked the courses NYU IR offers, many of them were in line with the analytical framework I wanted to pursue (e.g. a historical approach and study of rhetoric).
+As I've gone through my master's degree, I appreciated the global perspective that the program offered since I was uncertain which region I wanted to focus on when I first started the program.

 What is one piece of advice you would give to someone regarding professional development?

 Find your interest during your two years at NYU.
 You may come to the program without any idea of what you may want to do after graduation.
 But as you take classes, you will gradually see what appeals to you and what your competitive edge is.
 If you find it, work on it.
 Try taking more classes on the topic and connect with people in the field so that by the time you graduate you will have the knowledge and skills that graduates from other programs do not possess.